espocrm/documentation/docs/administration/fields.md

 Parameters:

 * Min – a validation: min acceptable value; if empty, then no validation applied;
-* Max – a validation: max acceptable value; if empty, then no validation applied.
+* Max – a validation: max acceptable value; if empty, then no validation applied;
 * Decimal Places – how many numbers of decimal part to display in read mode.